wp-plugins/the-attached-image/readme.txt

 == Changelog ==

+= 2.5.9 =
+* Very silly mistake.
+Forgot to undo a change I was testing which causes custom_img useage to break.

 = 2.5.8 =
 * Fixed default image problem if used without setting up the admin page.
 * Added custom field key for use with image order system.